Wednesday, January 29, 2025

 This is what I have been able to confirm:

-Rudolph Myer Schulte was born 24 October 1869 in Germany.
-His father was Joseph Meyer Schulte, who was born in Beckum, Westfalen, Preußen, Germany in 1843 and his mother was Alvina (Alwina) Tobien (Tobian) who was born in 1848 in Pommern, Preußen, Germany.
+Rudolph Myer Schulte was born on October 24, 1869 in Germany.
+His father was Joseph Meyer Schulte, who was born in Beckum, Westfalen, Preußen in 1843 and his mother was Alvina (Alwina) Tobien (Tobian) who was born in 1848 in Pommern, Preußen.

-On the 10th of April, 1872, Joseph, Alvina and Rudolph immigrated from Hamburg, Germany to America, settling in Detroit, Michigan.
+On April 10, 1872, Joseph, Alvina and Rudolph immigrated from Hamburg, Germany to America, settling in Detroit, Michigan.
 The Hamburg passenger list indicated that their place of residence at the time of departure was Goldikow, Pommern.
 Recent in-depth research has shown that there is not, nor has there ever been, a village named Goldikow in Pommern.
-With assistance from a cousin in Poland, whose help has been overwhelming, it is believed the name of the village was actually Zoldekow which now, in Polish, is Sulikowo.
+With assistance from a cousin in Poland, whose help has been fantastic, it is believed the name of the village was actually Zoldekow which now, in Polish, is Sulikowo.
 This has proven to be undoubtedly accurate with recent research I have been undertaking on the Tobien family (which will be discussed in another blog post).

 Here is a photo of the Joseph and Alvina Schulte family in approximately 1875-1876 in Detroit: